-"-- Let there be light!" preclaimed the Almighty Lord.
+"-- Let there be light!" proclaimed the Almighty Lord.

 Astonished Chaos heard the potent word;-

-Through all his rendmes the kinding Ether runs,
+Through all his realms the kindling Ether runs,

 And the mass starts into a million suns;

 Earths round each sun with quick explosions burst,

 And second planets issue from the first;

-Bend, as they journey with prejectile force,
+Bend, as they journey with projectile force,

 In bright ellipses their reluctant course;

-Orks wheel in rols, round centres centres roll,
+Orbs wheel in orbs, round centres centres roll,

-And form, self-balanced, one revolving whole,
+And form, self-balanced, one revolving whole.

-Onward they move andid their thright abode.
+Onward they move amid their bright abode,

+Space without bound, the Bosom of their God!